Black Woman Who Took Over Paper Calling For ‘Klan To Ride Again’ Resigns After Just Weeks

 “The decision to accept the role of Publisher/Editor of The Democrat Reporter was an honor and I have no regrets,” Dexter wrote in departure.
 “I am not discouraged, healing will come to the wonderful and loving people here.”

-Attempts by CNN to reach Sutton for comment were not successful and at this time the only insights into her time at the paper have come from the press releases issued.
+Attempts by CNN to reach Dexter for comment were not successful, and at this time, the only insights into her time at the paper have come from the press releases issued.
 She indicated that her resignation was necessary so that “her integrity and well-being can be maintained.”